 Want to sell your pub lease or freehold pub?
 Finding a suitable buyer is just the first step in what can be a complex process.
 In particular, if you own a pub lease, you will have the added complication of seeking your Landlord’s consent to the sale (assignment) of the lease to a third party.

-Step by step guide to selling your Pub
+Step by step guide to selling your Bar or Pub

 Once you’ve found your buyer, you’ll need to agree a deal price and structure.
 This may involve some initial information sharing where a confidentiality agreement (also known as a non-disclosure agreement) is helpful.
 You will also usually be expected to sign a Heads of Terms or Memorandum of Sale too.